SystemsApproach/security/firewall.rst

   crawler) is sending requests to their websites.
 There are "opt-out" conventions (e.g., adding a ``robots.txt`` file), but they depend on the good will of other actors.
-Some website administrators are now using Anibus software to ensure that a human, and not an AI bot trying to scrape their content, is at other end of every HTTP request.*
+Some website administrators are now using Anubis, an open source web application firewall, to ensure that a human, and not an AI bot trying to scrape their content, is at other end of every HTTP request.*

 Another approach to using signatures is to look for